ericstrobl/CCI/README.md

 where `suffStat` contains all the parameters/data needed for your conditional independence (CI) test of choice (`your_CItest`).
 The variable `alpha` is the type I error rate for the CI test.
 The variable `p` refers to the numbers of features in the dataset.

-Here is a sample run with synthetic Gaussian data, where we set the CI test to be Fisher's z-test by writing `your_CItest=gaussCItest`:
+Here is a sample run with synthetic Gaussian data, where we set the CI test to be Fisher's z-test (`gaussCItest`):

 > a_DCG = generate_DCG_LE(20,2) #instantiate a directed cyclic graph with 20 vertices and on average 2 edges per node.
 Automatically includes 0-3 selection and 0-3 latent variables.